British Values, SMSC (Spiritual, Moral, Social and Cultural Education), PSHE and Religious Education

 Democracy – Democracy can be seen as a state of society characterised the equality of rights and privileges.
 It can also refer to our nation’s electoral systems.

-At the Shire MAT we ensure that pupils are given a ‘voice’ to communicate.
+Every Child Matters Academy Trust we ensure that pupils are given a ‘voice’ to communicate.
 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
 By valuing each ‘voice’ and by listening and responding to that voice we demonstrate that we support democracy and liberty.

 Our pupil elected school council plays a strong role in our school.
 They are elected by their class peers and are involved in making the school a better place to learn.
 Pupil votes, questionnaires and interviews are also conducted at different points to seek views about school.